Migraine & TMJ Disorder Treatment

 Migraine Pain Relief

-Migraine headaches are often a common symptom of temporomandibular disorder (TMD), a condition where a misaligned bite causes improper jaw alignment.
-When the teeth don’t fit together properly, the muscles of the head and neck and joints that hold your jaw must compensate.
+Migraine headaches are often a common symptom of temporomandibular disorder (TMD).
+When the teeth don’t fit together properly, the muscles of the head and neck—along with the joints that hold your jaw—must compensate.
 They will work harder and go into spasm.
-Medication can be prescribed to mask the pain of a migraine.
-This however is just a temporary solution to control the symptom rather than treating the cause of the problem.
+Medication can be prescribed to mask the pain of a migraine; however, this is just a temporary solution to control the symptom rather than treating the cause of the problem.
 We can help determine if a link exists between the function of your jaw joints and your migraine headaches.

-Schedule an Appointment for Migraine Pain Relief & TMJ Treatment
+Schedule an Appointment for Migraine Pain Relief & TMJ Disorder Treatment

 The pain of migraine headaches and the symptoms of TMJ Disorder can be alleviated with effective dental treatment.
 Please contact Dr. Roland for more information on our treatment options, or to schedule a consultation.